Genio 350-EVK

 Select Camera Device Tree Blob Overlay

 The camera is inactive by default.
 The kernel has to load a specific device tree blob overlay to enable the camera.
-Please refer to bl33u-boot for more details.
+Please refer to the bl33 (u-boot) section for more details.

 Platform |